-CJC-113 Juvenile Justice
+CJC-113 Juvenile Justice (3.00 cr.)

 This course covers the juvenile justice system and related juvenile issues.
 Topics include an overview of the juvenile justice system, treatment and prevention programs, special areas and laws unique to juveniles, and other related topics.
 Upon completion, students should be able to identify/discuss juvenile court structure/procedures, function and jurisdiction of juvenile agencies, processing/detention of juveniles, and case disposition.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
 Classroom Hours (3.00).